Beyondzhangxin/JasonUtils/src/main/java/bootstrap-select-1.12.4/README.md

 You can view a live demo and some examples of how to use the various options [here](http://silviomoreto.github.io/bootstrap-select).

-Bootstrap-select's documentation, included in this repo in the root directory, is built with MkDocs and publicly hosted on GitHub Pages at http://silviomoreto.github.io/bootstrap-select.
+Bootstrap-select'js documentation, included in this repo in the root directory, is built with MkDocs and publicly hosted on GitHub Pages at http://silviomoreto.github.io/bootstrap-select.
 The documentation may also be run locally.

 ### Running documentation locally